Farmland Basketball League

 This league is intended to bring together basketball players representing their local community.
 We want to avoid team hopping and "free agents."
 In order to do so, the FBL operates under the following guidelines:

 Rationale: When players are driving from Lincoln or Omaha and investing more than two hours on the road even for home games, the chances that they might not show up is much greater.
 We think there are enough available players in the various communities to form a good nucleus of a team.
-We also think it will be more fun when the contests are between people who actually live in the communities and not a test of how well they can recruit from around the state.
+We also think it will be more fun when the contests are between people who actually live in the communities and not a test of how well they can recruit players from around the state.

 EXCEPTION: Teams are allowed a certain number of exceptions to the residency rule, depending on the size of the town.
 These out-of-district players must be graduates of the school in the town they represent.
+(Note: players currently attending college will count as out-of-district excpetion players)

 Towns with Class D schools: (Dodge, Scribner-Snyder, etc.) Would be allowed two out-of-district players.